BNasmith/PTForsyth/PTFWorkofChrist.md

 expansion of Christian doctrine, nor the enor- mous influence of the Christian Church and its effect upon the course of the world's history.
-On what did they rest their faith ?
+On what did they rest their faith?
 That upon which they rested their faith must be that upon which we rest our faith when we come to a real crisis, and are driven into a real corner.